 The Silver Lake community spent the afternoon of October 14th celebrating The Rev. Davida Crabtree, and supporting UCC outdoor ministry at Silver Lake Conference Center.

 First Congregational Church of East Hartford take creative look at using its parsonage for building communities ties for new or beginning education professionals.

 Family receiving sanctuary at First Congregational Church of Old Lyme receives stay of deportation and will be leaving the church to return home in New Britain.

 Editor's Note: Conference Minister the Rev. Kent J. Siladi recently sent the following letter, along with two budget narrative brochures detailing Conference ministries, to local churches.
 Download the CTUCC Brochure Download the Silver Lake Conference Center Brochure Editor's Note: Conference Minister the Rev. Kent J. Siladi recently sent the...

-The following ministerial changes were reported to the Connecticut Conference in May 2018:
+The following ministerial changes were reported to the Connecticut Conference in September 2018: